 - Cascais: A pricier option outside of Lisbon, Cascais offers seaside living with sandy beaches and a lovely and super-friendly community.
 It’s for those who want to live in close proximity to the capital but prefer nature and idyllic seaside strolls.

 Finding Short and Long-Term Apartment Rentals in Lisbon

 The age of Airbnb has made long and short-term rentals easier for digital nomads to find a suitable place to live for remote workers, whether they want to explore a co-living space or rent by yourself.
 There are plenty of websites that can be of help when looking for short or long-term rentals, and most landlords will be happy to help you.

 - Booking.com is ideal for short stays in hotels and hostels or if you’d like to check out the neighborhood before committing to a more extended stay.
 You’re certain to get some good deals for some temporary living quarters.

 - Airbnb allows you to search for a suitable place on your budget.
 You can rent a room and get to know the locals and their culture or find your own place.

 - Spot a home lists anything from from a one-bedroom apartment to apartments with multiple bedrooms to studios and single rooms.
 To match it to your cost of living needs, you can set your budget and location before you search, making for a more efficient apartment hunt.

 - Local Facebook groups are always a good option at no extra cost if you speak the lingo and are looking for something more long-term.
-In this case, you can also approach local estate agents to help you with your apartment search and you may find a hidden gem whilst living in Lisbon.
+In this case, you can also approach local estate agents to help you with your apartment search, and you may find a hidden gem while living in Lisbon.